 Furthermore, the lenses are highly durable and have been equipped with the same reduced focus breathing and outstanding operability as Canon’s EF-Mount Cinema Prime Lenses.
-Manually operating the lenses also provide users with the desired resistance for making precise changes in focus.
-The lenses also feature a 300-degree focus rotation angle, besides gear position that is consistent across the series which does away with the necessity to adjust gear positions while changing lenses.
+Manually operating the lenses also provides users with the desired resistance for making precise changes in focus.
+The lenses also feature a 300-degree focus rotation angle, besides gear position consistent across the series, which does away with the need to adjust gear positions while changing lenses.

 Cinematographer Matt Porwoll, having shot the first U.S. footage with the lenses, has attested,